 Planning Your Stay in Medellín

 There's a reason they call Medellín "city of the eternal spring."
-Because it sits in the Andes at an elevation of 4,900 feet (1,495 meters), average highs are in the 80°F (27°C) range with lows around 62°F (17°C).
+Because it sits in the Andes at an elevation of 4,900 feet (1,495 m), average highs are in the 80°F (27°C) range, with lows around 62°F (17°C).
 So other than bringing an umbrella, there's no need to pack for cold weather.
 Regarding the people who call this city home, Medellín boasts 2.5 million occupants, known as Paisas.
 Like the Colombian culture as a whole, Paisas love great music, great company, and great parties.

 For lodging, the city center is becoming increasingly popular with travelers as it's a cheaper option to the increasingly trendy El Poblado neighborhood in south Medellín.
 Make no mistake, though, the center is typically congested with traffic and swelling with pedestrians.
-The upside is that you'll be in the thick of that action, spending your time amid real locals, and there are great parks and street markets here, plus vendors selling everything from electronics to fresh exotic fruits.
+The upside is that you'll be in the thick of that action, spending your time amid real locals, and there are great parks and street markets here, plus vendors selling everything from electronics to fresh, exotic fruits.

 Regardless of where you decide to hang your hat, or even if you're in town for just one day, we've got the quick tips you need to maximize your time in Antioquia's grand capital.
 And if you're looking for the ideal time of year to visit Colombia, you can check out a short primer here.

-24 Hours in Medellín
+Medellín in 24 Hours

-Upon arrival head straight to the city center to begin your tour, which is a breeze with Medellín's advanced metro system.
+Upon arrival, head straight to the city center to begin your tour, which is a breeze with Medellín's advanced metro system.
 In between the El Prado and San Antonio train stops, for instance, is Plaza Botero.
 Here you'll get a tactile impression of Medellín's artistic heritage in the form of the 23 bronze sculptures dotting the plaza.
-These were done by celebrated Paisa sculptor Fernando Botero in the figurative style and are notable by their curved and exaggerated shapes.
+These were done by celebrated Paisa sculptor Fernando Botero in the figurative style and are notable for their curved and exaggerated shapes.